Achievable logoAchievable logo

 • Markdowns*

-*To best understand what type of transaction relates to each form of compensation, please refresh yourself with agency and principal transactions.
+*To best understand which type of transaction relates to each form of compensation, refresh your understanding of agency and principal transactions.

 Definitions